FelicityRC/blackjack-project/README.md

 ## _Initial Steps Taken_

 - [x] Read through task outline, example scenarios and blackjack rules.
-- [x] Create new GitHub repo for the tech assessment.
+- [x] Create a new GitHub repo for the tech assessment.
 - [x] Initialise with a README.md, package.json and .gitignore file.
 - [x] Plan layout and styling for user interface.
 - [x] Link relevant file sources to HTML skeleton.